FAQ - Frequently Asked Questions

 - How Does LARIBA Get Its Financing?
 Is It From A Muslim Investor?

 How Much Down Payment is required?

 The LARIBA Financing Model is based on Religious Jurisprudence (Fatwa) and Procedures issued by distinguished scholars (Sheikhs Qaradawi and Sheikh Taqi Usmani and others) and documented by one of the oldest Islamic Financial Institutions in the world.
 American Finance House LARIBA is run as a professional Riba-Free and Shari’aa Compliant Islamic Finance company.
 It is not associated directly or indirectly with any Islamic Center or Organization.
-We believe that the nature of running a voluntary non-profit business and the political processes and environment involved dictates the independence of an organization like ours, LARIBA.
-We believe in the responsibility of NOT using Islamic Centers and Organizations as platforms for business.

 What are the Relationship Between LARIBA and Freddie Mac / Fannie Mae?
 Does LARIBA sell its client’s loans, like in case of Freddie Mac / Fannie Mae or other Banks?

 Freddie Mac (and Fannie Mae) was originally initiated by the US Government to provide liquidity to the housing market, which is a very important backbone of any economy.
 Building and selling homes has been the locomotive of growth of many associated industries like cement, bricks, tiles, paints, electric wiring, carpets, appliances, furniture, gardening,.. etc. Freddie Mac usually provides a line (an authorized total amount of money to be used by the finance company) for its approved finance/mortgage companies.